DragunWF/DragunWF/README.md

 Hallo, I'm DragonWF

 Description:
-- I'm a beginner at Python and I've been actively learning more about it, I plan on going for computer science in college and after that I plan on going to a coding bootcamp.
+- I'm just a programmer who's been actively trying to improve and code a lot recently.
+I plan on taking Computer Science when I go to college and then going to a coding bootcamp after that.
 - I hope to be a great programmer in the future!

-Programming Languages I use:
+Programming Languages:
 - Python
 - GDscript
+- JavaScript (Planning to learn)
+- C# (Planning to learn
+- Java (Planning to learn)

-Markup Languages I use:
+Markup Languages:
 - HTML

 My Itch.io Page: